Kajja/multigame/README.md

 There is a server part and a client part of the library.
 The client part exposes an object that acts a bit like a proxy for the game that runs on the server, and that the client is connected to.

 A multigame server can handle many games instances, of different or the same type, simultaneously.
+The WebSocket protocol is used to communicate between server and clients.

 Install
 -------